OMSS offers job opportunities for both undergraduate and graduate students:Undergraduate

 - Graduate Initiatives.

 Applications for all graduate positions are available during the Spring Quarter.

 The Office of Multicultural Student Success values the opportunity to support graduate students and colleagues in their academic pursuits.
 Please consider the following when contacting our office with a research, assessment or survey proposal:

 - Send a plan with the focus of your study while being open to our suggestions to creating a mutually beneficial project.
 Plan must include:

 - The purpose/nature of your research or evaluation project.

 - Timeline for entire project; please highlight data collection phase

 - Who and how will your findings be shared

-- Each year we are approached with several requests and accommodate those on a first come first serve basis.
+- Each year we are approached with several requests, and we accommodate requests on a first come, first-served basis.
 We must consider the number of times our students are tapped into for external projects in addition to our departmental projects.

 - In the spirit of collaboration, we will ask to receive any final reports or projects from the data received.